tmastny/browse/README.md

 ![](browse.gif)

+Alternatively, use `Link to remote file` to automatically copy the url to your clipboard.
+This makes it easy to share links in Slack, Github, and Twitter\!

 ## Installation

-You can install the browse with:
+You can install browse with:

 ``` r
 devtools::install_github("tmastny/browse")
 ```

-Now supports Bitbucket and Gitlab\!
+`browse` now supports Bitbucket and Gitlab.

 ## Examples